Chiral perturbation theory of the hyperfine splitting in (muonic) hydrogen: Two-photon-exchange master formula and dispersive approach

 where Born corresponds to the simplest tree-level diagrams with a proton in the intermediate state, and non-Born corresponds to everything else.
 The finite-size recoil and Zemach radius effects are described by the well-known Born part of the VVCS amplitudes \cite{Drechsel:2002ar}:

 where $F_{1}(Q^2)$ and $F_{2}(Q^2)$ are the Dirac and Pauli form factors of the proton, and $G_{M}(Q^2)=F_{1}(Q^2)+F_{2}(Q^2)$ is the magnetic Sachs form factor.
 The Zemach radius and its effect on the hfs are defined in Eqs.~\eref{ZemachTerm} and \eref{RZdef}.
-Exact formulas for the TPE recoil contribution can be found f.i.\ in Ref.~\cite{Carlson:2011af}.
+Exact formulas for the TPE recoil contribution can be found for instance in Ref.~\cite{Carlson:2011af}.
 The polarizability effect is described by the non-Born part of the VVCS amplitudes.

 Using the general principles of analyticity, unitarity, crossing symmetry and gauge invariance, one can conveniently express the spin-dependent VVCS amplitudes through the proton spin structure functions $g_1(x,Q^2)$ and $g_2(x,Q^2)$ by means of the optical theorem: